As a self-published author, you typically don’t have the backing of a publishing house.

-Reedsy designing category offers specific skillsets you’d need to improve your book’s visual appeal.
+Reedsy Design category offers specific skillsets you’d need to improve your book’s visual appeal.

-Book cover matters a lot when it comes to your sales ratio.
+Book cover matters a lot regarding your sales ratio.

 It alone can get you 52% exposure to your target market.
 That means a striking design could help you generate more sales.